Scheduled MonumentsEnglandRackham Banks: A cross dyke and Itford Hill style settlement on Rackham Hill, 900m SSE of Oldbottom Barn

 What is Rackham Banks: A cross dyke and Itford Hill style settlement on Rackham Hill, 900m SSE of Oldbottom Barn?

-Rackham Banks is a cross dyke and associated settlement remains on Rackham Hill in Sussex, dating to the Iron Age.
+Rackham Banks is a cross dyke and associated settlement of Iron Age date located on Rackham Hill in Sussex, approximately 900 metres south-south-east of Oldbottom Barn.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015720.

 Who is responsible for protecting Rackham Banks: A cross dyke and Itford Hill style settlement on Rackham Hill, 900m SSE of Oldbottom Barn?